henniphilo/ft_transcendence/docs/prometheus.md

 curl: (7) Failed to connect to caddy port 8080 after 1 ms: Could not connect to server

+## Node Exporter

+Purpose:
+The Node Exporter is a Prometheus exporter that collects hardware and operating system metrics from your host machine.
+It provides metrics like CPU usage, memory usage, disk I/O, network statistics, and more.

 ## links
 https://prometheus.io/docs/prometheus/latest/getting_started/